rquadri/castle/README.md

 weights that can be tuned using logistic regression.
-This model provides ease of interpretation and implementation, allows us to tune the weights on a per-customer and a per-user basis, and can be easily optimized when training data are available.
+This model provides ease of interpretation and implementation, allows us to tune the weights on a per-customer and a per-user basis, and can be easily optimized using training data.
 Of course, evaluating any model -- including identifying the more important features and tuning to find optimal performance -- can ultimately only be tested on feedback data when they become available.